bernardopacini/ReadTheRecipe/source/pasta/brusselSproutGnocchi.rst

-Gnocchi with Brussel Sprouts, Garlic, and a shit-load of butter
+Gnocchi with Brussel Sprouts, Garlic, and a boat-load of butter
 ===============================================================

 Details